 CEPA adopts a building block approach, and the two sides have been working closely to introduce further liberalisation measures continually.
 The Agreement Concerning Amendment to the CEPA Agreement on Trade in Services implemented from 1 June 2020 introduces new liberalisation measures in a number of important service sectors.
 (See the video)

-US$119 billion poured into the Hong Kong economy in 2020, making it the second highest recipient of Foreign Direct Investment (FDI) in Asia after mainland China, according to the United Nations Conference on Trade and Development (UNCTAD).
+Foreign Direct Investment (FDI) flows to Hong Kong grew by 4% to US$141 billion in 2021, making it the second highest recipient of FDI in Asia after mainland China, according to the United Nations Conference on Trade and Development (UNCTAD)'s World Investment Report 2022.
 Overall, mainland China ranked second in the world for FDI, and Hong Kong third, outranked only by the US.

 Our advantages include a government supportive of business, a low, simple and competitive tax system, a multicultural talent pool, an open business environment and world class infrastructure, as well as strong intellectual property protection and Asia’s leading legal and dispute resolution services.